 Sister Act has so much heart and soul, enough to raise even the hardest of hearts to the heavens!
 You’re going to want to go big for the finale.
 Try this Notre Dame Interior backdrop for a truly impressive interior upgrade that still works within the exterior structure displayed earlier.
 Lofty arching ceilings frame enormous stained glass masterpieces, showing what this church looked like in its glory days – which are fast returning!
 The light pouring in from outside is an appropriate image for this church that has found renewed inspiration from on high.

 For some really otherworldly grandeur, consider this Saint Patrick’s Cathedral backdrop.
 Talk about raising the rafters; these vaulted ceilings disappear out of sight!
 Lighter tones work well for the established church look.
 Rows of stately pews vanish into the distance, and one could easily imagine the Pope himself standing at the front of the forced-perspective aisle, enjoying the saintly songbirds’ finest performance yet.

 One final option that would work beautifully for this show is to go a bit abstract.
 This Musical Notes backdrop, with corresponding header and legs set, channels the melodious message of this heavenly performance.
 Multi-colored balls of light dance along staves with sparkling notes, set against a lapis and indigo faded background.
 Just the right amount of whimsy for this fabulous modern-day redemption story!

 In the stress and strife of the modern world, everyone is looking for a little inspiration.
-Though it’s set in the 70’s this story rings true today and never fails to lift the spirits of cast, crew, and audience alike.
+Though it’s set in the 70’s Sister Act still rings true today and never fails to lift the spirits of cast, crew, and audience alike.
 Don’t miss the chance to bring this divine distraction to your own stage.
 Talk to TheatreWorld today and put together your own package of drops for a heavenly production no one will soon forget!